Review · Other Supplements

 What Pulmo Balance actually is

-Pulmo Balance is a dietary supplement sold through ClickBank that’s built to support everyday lung function using a blend of Mullein Extract, Quercetin, Tiger Milk Mushroom, and a handful of other botanicals.
-One bottle costs $116 and contains 60 capsules — a 30-day supply at two caps per day.
-The pitch is simple: one bottle instead of a shelf full of single-ingredient jars.
+A dietary supplement sold through ClickBank that claims to support lung function using a proprietary blend of Mullein Extract, Quercetin, Tiger Milk Mushroom, and a handful of other botanicals.
+One bottle costs $116 and contains 60 capsules — a 30-day supply, two caps per day.
+The marketing positions it as a premium respiratory solution.
+The label positions it as a mystery blend.

 What you get for $116